 Here's some information to help you get ready for your appointment.

 Things to do before your appointment

 - List any symptoms you or your child has had, and for how long.

 - List any possible sources of infection, such as other family members who have had a rash.

 - Write down key medical information, including any other health problems and the names of any medications you or your child is taking.

-- What is the most likely cause of these signs and symptoms?
+- What's the most likely cause of these symptoms?

-- What treatment approach do you recommend?
+- What treatment do you recommend?

 - Am I or is my child contagious?
 For how long?

 - How can I prevent spreading scabies to others?